What is Business Process Testing?

 Application Area tab displays the name of the application area used by the Component, as youll as Used By and Using grids, which display the entities that use the application area, and the resources that the application area uses.

 VII.
 History tab: Displays changes made to any fields in an entity.
 For each change, it will display the time stamp of the change and the user name that made the change.
 History tab contain two sub tabs:

-Audit Log tab displays list of changes made to different fields, time stamp and user details.
+Audit Log tab displays a list of changes made to different fields, time stamp and user details.

 Business tab displays the different versions of the selected Component.

 Application Area is a logical entity which helps us to group the all required resources to automate the application or part of application.
 Application area contains shared object repositories, function libraries and all other settings required to automate the Components.

 You can create one application area for the whole application or as many as application areas for the different parts of the application depending on the requirement.